 All of our NEOs are also eligible to participate in our nonqualified deferred compensation plan, which is a non-tax-qualified retirement plan that provides eligible partners with an opportunity to defer a portion of their annual base salary and bonus.
-Under the nonqualified deferred compensation plan, we make a discretionary matching contribution of 50% of an eligible partner's contributions on the first 3% of base salary deferred (or, if the eligible partner is not yet eligible to participate in our 401(k) plan, the first 6% of base salary deferred) and on the first 6% of annual bonus deferred.
+Under the nonqualified deferred compensation plan, we make a discretionary matching contribution of 50% of an eligible partner's contributions on the first 3% of base salary deferred (or, if the eligible partner is not yet eligible to participate in our 401(k) plan, the first 6% of base salary deferred.
 The nonqualified deferred compensation plan is described further under "-Nonqualified Deferred Compensation" below.